 Farther down in this chapter, Jesus tells us “You did not choose me, but I chose you and appointed you to go and bear fruit-fruit that will last.”
 V16.

 He chose us first.
 With great love, He suffered and died for us so that we could live together forever.
-Had He not made that choice, we would not have had one either.
+Had He not made that choice, we would not have one either.

 When we choose to accept His sacrifice, we are “in Christ.”